What is continuous product discovery? Everything you need to get started

 But a digital product is never finished.
 So discovery shouldn’t stop once you start delivering your validated product.

-So we need to make it continuous.
+We need to make it continuous.

 Continuous product discovery embraces the drive for customer feedback and makes it habitual.
 Learnings aren’t just gathered at the beginning of a project—they're collected through continuous communication with customers throughout the entire development lifecycle.